 Years ago, when I was young and industrious and lived on a farm, spring and summer were dedicated to the garden.
 Planning always began in winter, when the earthy smell of warm soil and first sightings of fireflies seemed nothing more than distant dreams.
 While I waited (impatiently) for May, I passed snowy days drawing… Continue reading To Cultivate a Garden…

 “Move your heart into what you’re gonna be…” Whenever I think of change, I think of those crazy Brady kids who always seemed to have access to every recording studio in California.
 Maybe it’s because I grew up on a farm in rural Illinois.
 Maybe it’s because the aerial antenna attached to our house only… Continue reading Rearrange

 Mrs. Quackers, who joined our household over Easter, was royally knighted, umm err, queened in a special ceremony on Tuesday.
 “In Other News” taken with the ShakeIt app for iPhone.

-Is that a nail in your shorts or are you just happy to see me?”Tall, Darky and Ice Creamy” shot with an iPhone outside the Pink Elephant Antique Mall off I-55 near Staunton, Illinois.
+Is that a nail in your shorts, or are you just happy to see me?”Tall, Dark and Ice Creamy” shot with an iPhone outside the Pink Elephant Antique Mall off I-55 near Staunton, Illinois.
 Just one of the many sights, stops, and photographic opportunities along Historic Route 66.
-Note – I find myself wondering where this… Continue reading Antinques, Vintage, Retro
+Note: I find myself wondering where this… Continue reading Antinques, Vintage, Retro